We help local communities every day.

 Ceduna Services Collaboration

-- A multi-sector collaboration (government, non-government and community) that aims to improve safety and wellbeing outcomes for vulnerable Aboriginal people in and around Ceduna through the delivery of effective and integrated services and a human services system that is community-centred, locally driven, coordinated, responsive, proactive and culturally safe.
+This work is done by delivering effective and integrated services, and a human services system that is community-centred, locally driven, coordinated, responsive, proactive and culturally safe.

 Making an Impact

-- A multi-sector collaboration (government, community services and local Aboriginal leadership) that aims to reduce Aboriginal over-representation in the youth justice system in Adelaide's northern suburbs, through the delivery of effective and integrates services and programs, and a human services system that is family-centred, locally driven, coordinated, responsive, proactive and culturally safe.
+This work is done by delivering effective and integrated services and programs, and a human services system that is family-centred, locally driven, coordinated, responsive, proactive and culturally safe.